durbanitas/awesome-urban-planning/readme.md

 - [International Society of City and Regional Planners (ISOCARP)](https://isocarp.org/) - The International Society of City and Regional Planners (ISOCARP) is a non-governmental global association of professional city and regional planners.
 - [Morgenstadt](https://www.morgenstadt.de/en.html) - Frauenhofers project to make cities future-proof.
 - [Next City](https://nextcity.org/) - Next City is a nonprofit organization that covers urban affairs, including urban planning, economic development, and social issues.
+- [Open Geospatial Consortium (OGC)](https://github.com/opengeospatial) - The Open Geospatial Consortium (OGC) is an international organization that sets standards for geospatial content, location-based services, sensor web, Internet of Things, and GIS data processing and sharing.
 - [OpenPlans](https://www.openplans.org/) - OpenPlans, a non-profit founded in 1999, works to create livable streets in New York City.
 Using tactics like grassroots advocacy, policy initiatives, and targeted journalism, the organization promotes structural reforms in city government for better neighborhoods and urban living.
 - [Project for Public Spaces (PPS)](https://www.pps.org/) - PPS is dedicated to creating and sustaining public places that build communities.
 - [The Urban Institute](https://www.urban.org/) - The Urban Institute conducts research on various urban issues, including housing, transportation, and community development.